chrizzo84/unraid-templates/README.md

 The Drone CI template is specially designed for use with Gitea.

 ### Description:
-Drone by [Harness™](https://harness.io/) is a modern Continuous Integration platform that empowers busy teams to automate their build, test and release workflows using a powerful, cloud native pipeline engine.
+Drone by [Harness™](https://harness.io/) is a modern Continuous Integration platform that empowers busy teams to automate their build, test and release workflows using a powerful, cloud native pipeline engine. ([Source](https://docs.drone.io))

+Link to Drone Documentation: https://docs.drone.io

 ### Variables:
 | **Variablename**          | **Required** | **Description**                                                                                                                                                                                                    | **Default**              |